-Mineral interests represent the capitalized expenditures related to the exploration and development of mineral properties.
+Mineral interests recorded on our financial statements (if any) represent the capitalized expenditures related to the exploration and development of mineral properties.
 Upon commencement of commercial production, all related capital expenditures for any given mining interest are amortized over the estimated economic life of the property.
 If the value of a property is impaired or abandoned the related project balances would be written off.